Blog

 - Pathway Vitamin C – Vitamin C is an important antioxidant that promotes adrenal gland health.
 Ascorbic acid has been shown to help regulate cortisol levels and reduce the physical and psychological effects of stress.
 Take 1 tablet twice daily.

-- Pathway Mellow Mag – Magnesium supports the adrenal glands, calms the nervous system, promotes hormone balance and relaxes your muscles.
-This highly absorbable, quick-acting magnesium effervescent drink provides the body with deep relaxation support.
-Available in both cherry and lemon flavor.
+- Whole Food Magnesium Powder – Magnesium supports the adrenal glands, calms the nervous system, promotes hormone balance and relaxes your muscles.
+This powder mixed up into a highly absorbable, quick-acting magnesium effervescent drink.
 Dissolve 1 scoop in water daily.

 Categories